edertone/TurboGUI/TurboGUI-Angular/extras/help/publish-release.md

 # How to make the library available to the public:

-1 - Review git changelog to decide the new version value based on the GIT changes: minor, major, ...
+1 - Review git log to decide the new version value based on the GIT changes: minor, major, ...

 2 - Increase the library package.json version before increasing the GIT tag.
 This file is located at: